2025 European heatwaves: Italy

 On 12 June, Florence was forecasted to reach 39 C as thunderstorms gave way to high temperatures.

 On 25 June, temperatures reached a record-breaking 9.5 C at Capanna Margherita, 4554 m above sea level.
 On 26 June, temperatures reached 38.2 C in Bologna; the record for the highest minimum June temperature there was broken at 27.3 C. On 27 June, a total of 27 cities were under heat alerts: 13 were on red, 10 were on orange and four were on yellow.
 On 30 June, two people died amid high temperatures: a 47-year-old man died in San Lazzaro di Savena whilst working at a construction site; and a 53-year-old woman died in Bagheria after collapsing from the heat.
 On 1 July, a power outage caused by excessive energy consumption and underground cables overheating hit part of Florence, leading to the evacuation of the Rinascente department store in the Piazza della Repubblica.
 On 2 July, two men died at beaches in Sardinia and another died from heart failure in Genoa.

+Kosovo

+On 25 June, a temperature of 42.5 C was recorded by the Kosovo Hydrometeorological Agency in Klina, the hottest temperature recorded since July 2007.
+On 26 June, a temperature of 42.4 C was recorded in Hani i Elezit.